Just Before the Tournament

 - Have your team identify everything they’ll need to bring

+Team Managers will need to log into the DI Resource Area using their DI account to submit the forms.
 For Elementary Level teams, the Team Manager may fill out the forms by writing in the words that are dictated by the team.
 Older teams must fill out the forms themselves.

 This would also be a good time to ask the team whether they want you to watch their Instant Challenge.
 Most teams find it helpful to have an adult observer watch their Instant Challenge performance, and go over it with the team later.
 However, some teams decide that they don’t want the added pressure that might come from having their Team Manager watching them.